Surprise! A derivation of entropy

 Monotonicity.
 If the amount of possible events that can happen in the system increases, so does the measure of uncertainty in our choice.
 The uncertainty in a roll of a coin ($1/2$) is smaller than the uncertainty in a roll of a die ($1/6$) which is smaller than the uncertainty of drawing a card from a deck ($1/52$).

 Additivity.
-If choice from events can be broken up into multiple choices, then the uncertainties of the parts should add up to the uncertainty of the system.
+If choice from events can be broken up into a sequnce of multiple choices, then the uncertainties of the constituent choices should add up to the uncertainty of the system.
 The uncertainty of choosing a card from the deck is the same as the uncertainty of choosing the suit ($1/4$) and then the number on the card ($1/13$).

-Let’s say there are $n$ events that can happen, equally likely, and we observe them once.
+Let’s say uncertainty measures choosing one of $n$ events that can happen, equally likely.
 We use the measure $H(n)$ to denote the uncertainty in the system.
+If the number of events that can happen changes, $n + \delta$, the measure $H(n+\delta)$ should change finitely too.

-Now, let’s add multiple choices to to this system and call it system2.
+What if there are multiple choices to be made?
+For example, flipping multiple coins, or picking cards from multiple decks?
 There are $n$ possible events that can happen in the original system.
-System2 is composed of $k$ choices with, $n_1 = n_2, …, = n_k$ same possible number of outcomes from that pool of events.
-In this system2, an (aggregate) event is a collection of $k$ choices, each with same possibilities.
-Therefore, there are $N=n^k$ possible aggregate events.
+A new System2 is composed of $k$ choices with, $n_1 = n_2, …, n_k = n$ same number of outcomes from that pool of events.
+In this system2, an (aggregate) event is a collection of $k$ choices.
+Therefore, there are $N=n_1 \cdot n_2 \cdot … n_k=n^k$ possible aggregate events.
 The measure of uncertainty in this system2 is $H(n^k)$.

 $$ H(n^k) = H(n_1) + H(n_2) + … = k H(n) $$

 A system of $n$ events.
-We can find the event by making a single choice, or breaking down the system into multiple choices.
-On the other hand, a system can be made more complex by staking up other independent systems.
+We can pick from all possibilities.
+One one hand we can break down events into categories, and choose over the category and then its contents.
+On the other hand, a system can be made more complex by stacking up other independent systems.
 Whether we look at the aggregate event picked from the system, or each sequential choice - the total uncertainty in the outcome should be the same.

 One function which satisfies this relationship is $\log$.
 This satisfies (1) i.e. continuity.